-In considering such awards for fiscal 2021, the compensation committee reviewed peer group data in line with the committee's general approach to target equity compensation at or near the 50th percentile.
-The compensation committee also considered each individual's performance and level of contribution when determining the value of fiscal 2021 equity awards.
-The value of the equity award for our chief executive officer for fiscal 2021 was allocated 65% to RSUs and 35% to stock options, and the value of each equity award for fiscal 2021 for our other named executive officers was allocated 75% to RSUs and 25% to stock options.
+The compensation committee approved its annual program grant awards for fiscal 2022 in August 2021.
+In considering such awards, the compensation committee reviewed peer group data in line with the committee's general approach to target equity compensation at or near the 50th percentile.
+The compensation committee also considered each individual's performance and level of contribution when determining the value of fiscal 2022 equity awards.
+The value of the equity award for our chief executive officer and chief financial officer for fiscal 2022 was allocated 65% to RSUs and 35% to stock options, and the value of each equity award for fiscal 2022 for our other named executive officers was allocated 75% to RSUs and 25% to stock options.
+The awards issued in September 2021 to our fiscal 2021 named executive officers excluding Mr. Johnsen are as follows.